dylburger/dev-to-posts/publish-dev-to-articles-from-github.md

 ## **Making changes to articles in the DEV UI**

-**Any change you make to articles in the DEV UI will get overwritten unless you also make those changes to the file in `git`**.
+**Any change you make to articles in the DEV UI will get overwritten unless you also make those changes to the file in your repo**.

 ## **How to include images in posts**

-Currently, DEV doesn't have an API for uploading images tied to posts, but I'm using [Cloudinary](https://cloudinary.com/) to host mine, referencing the Cloudinary URL in my Markdown:
+Currently, DEV doesn't have an API for uploading images, so I'm using [Cloudinary](https://cloudinary.com/) to host mine, referencing the Cloudinary URL in my Markdown:

 ```markdown
 ![My image](https://res.cloudinary.com/dkbxegavp/image/upload/v1590355743/dev.to%20posts/dev-to-draft_bmqlgb.png)